Lalitshaktawat/biostudio-installation-documents/BioStudio-smtp.md

 ## Introduction

-BioStudio workspace and other application has a feature that require email notification.
-If you wish to get email notification.
-Kindly configure SMTP.
+The BioStudio workspace and other applications have a feature that requires email notifications.
+If you wish to receive email notifications, please configure Email SMTP settings accordingly.

 Here are the steps to setup it.